FlameSky-S/M-SENA-frontend/README.md

 ![](./img/Model-Management.png)

-The "Results" button leads to ["Model Results"]() page where trained results of the model is ilsted.
+The "Results" button leads to ["Results"]() page where trained results of the model is ilsted.
 The "Train" button leads to ["Model Training"]() page where you can train the model with specific parameters.

 ### Model Training